EckertLab/protocols/DNA_library_prep_(parchman).md

 **_Ligation Protocol_**

 1. Before you start make sure there is enough annealed Ecor1 and MseI annealed adaptors.
-If not follow the method at the end of this document to prepare them.
+If not, follow the method available on GitHub-EckertLab protocols.
 1. Let the annealed adaptors thaw.
 Once thawed either place them in the fridge or on ice.
 1. Once thawed, spin digested product in centrifuge at 1000xG for 20s.
 1. Spin Master Mix II vials (labeled as MMII or MM2) in the microcentrifuge for 5s.